Battalions of Light Infantry of Africa: Initial service and major battles

+Captain Lelièvre's Heroic Defence at Mazagran by Jean-Adolphe Beaucé.
 The defence of Mazagran by the Light Infantry of Africa in 1840.

 The newly raised Bat' d'Af' saw active service for the first time during the conquest of Algeria.
 They participated in operations at Bougie in 1835 and took part in the siege of Constantine the following year.

 Between 3 and 6 February 1840 at the Battle of Mazagran in Algeria, a detachment of 123 chasseurs of the 1st BILA, under Captain Lelievre, held off repeated assaults by several thousand Arabs.
 This action won the first battle honour for the corps and was subsequently commemorated in all battalions by memorial ceremonies on 6 February each year.

 In 1870 the BILA provided a temporary régiment de marche to serve in France during the Franco-Prussian War.
 On two occasions detached companies suffered heavy casualties during this campaign.

 A platoon of the Bat' d'Af served at the Battle of Taghit in 1903, when the French fort of Taghit was besieged by 4,000 Moroccan tribesmen, who were eventually repelled.
 All three battalions in existence in 1907 were assigned to active service in Morocco during the French occupation of that country.
 By 1914 the corps had been expanded to five battalions with depots in Oran, Morocco and Tunisia.